Shkolik/Foamcut/README.md

  - ~~Edge projection normal to the working plane~~ DONE
  - ~~Toggle projection lines~~ DONE
  - ~~Add package.xml~~ DONE
- - Automaticaly place model inside machine and create foam block around it.
+ - Automatically place model inside machine and create foam block around it.
 Right now it's recommended to create a parametric copy of your model (like Draft.Clone) after placing model where you want, to reset model placement.
  - Add video tutorial
  - Add examples
  - many more I forgot for sure ;)